kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `wordWrap`: Wraps words

-Wrap sentence at specified line length.
+This wraps the sentence at a specified line length.
 If value is Joel is a slug, the output would be: `Joel\nis a\nslug`

 ```handlebars